 Who is Eligible?

 In order to be eligible for CHAMPVA, you cannot be eligible for TRICARE.
-You must also fit in one of the following categories:
+You must also fit into one of the following categories:

 - You are a child or a spouse of a veteran rated permanently and totally disabled due to a service-connected injury.